 Pillar / Cluster: Humanities, Arts and Social Sciences

-Alastair Gornall gained his Ph.D. in South Asian Studies from the University of Cambridge in 2012.
-He is currently a faculty member in the Humanities, Arts and Social Sciences at the Singapore University of Technology and Design and a Research Associate at SOAS, University of London.
-He is interested in the intellectual and cultural history of Buddhism in premodern and modern South and Southeast Asia.
-His recent work has focused on the role played by traditional South Asian sciences in Buddhist practice and intellectual life in medieval Sri Lanka.
+Alastair Gornall gained his Ph.D. in South Asian Studies from the University of Cambridge in 2013.
+He is currently Assistant Professor in the Humanities at the Singapore University of Technology and Design, Research Associate in the Department of the Languages and Cultures of South Asia at SOAS, University of London, and 2018 Research Fellow, The Robert H. N. Ho Family Foundation.
+His research focuses on the intellectual and cultural history of Buddhism in South and Southeast Asia.
 Alastair also enjoys translating and publishing forgotten works of Southeast Asian poetry and literature composed in Sanskrit, Pali and Sinhala.
 He teaches courses on Asian philosophy, literature, science and religion.

 - 2014a.
 Ciotti, Giovanni, Alastair Gornall and Paolo Visigalli, eds.
 Puṣpikā: Tracing Ancient India Through Texts and Traditions.
 Contributions to Current Research in Indology Volume 2.
 Oxford: Oxbow Books.

 - 2018 (with Amal Gunasena).
 “A History of the Pali Grammatical Traditions of South and Southeast Asia by Vaskaḍuvē Subhūti (1876): Part One: The Kaccāyana-vyākaraṇa and its commentaries.”
 Journal of the Pali Text Society XXXIII: 1–53.

 - 2018 (with Aleix Ruiz-Falqués).“Verses of a Dying Arahant: A Revised Edition and Translation of the Telakaṭāhagāthā.”
 Journal of the Pali Text Society XXXIII: 55–100.